artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-advanced.rst

 For instructions on how to deploy Archivematica in Docker containers, see the `Archivematica Docker repo`_.

 It's also possible to deploy Archivematica using Ansible and Vagrant.
-For instructions on how to install Archivematica from a virtual machine, see the `Ansible & Vagrant Installation instructions <https://wiki.archivematica.org/Getting_started#Installation>`_ on the Archivematica wiki.
+For instructions on how to install Archivematica from a virtual machine, see the `Ansible & Vagrant installation instructions`_ on the Archivematica wiki.
 See also instructions for installation on a virtual machine using Vagrant in the :ref:`Quick Start Guide <quick-start-install>`.

 .. _multiple-machines: